SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Everyone goes on about how game-changing cross mocks are, and how they give you the tournament experience without needing to pay for it.
 Here are some of my thoughts about the challenges, pros and cons of them.
 1. The groups Mixidea and 4crossmock are more bloated than ever, and the dead outnumber the living.
 It's no longer like our days where access was easy either.
 Sure, other groups always pop up, but their activity isn't as consistent.
 2. Most cross mocks get cancelled due to the adj scarcity.
-Even if you do find an adj, they're unlikely to be of high quality and give you the, 'mind-blowing diverse genius new perspective' feedback which you're looking for (because only new judges are the ones willing to judge a random cross mock).
+Even if you do find an adj, they're unlikely to be of high quality and give you the 'mind-blowing diverse genius new perspective' feedback which you're looking for (because only new judges are the ones willing to judge a random cross mock).
 (Both a lack of capacity since this is a noob judge, and a lack of incentive since you're not a part of their soc.)
 3. The whole argument of cross mocks is that regular mocks lead to inbreeding, where everyone's just following the same debate gene pool.
 Everyone is isolated and could be veering off what real debate is, and there's no one to correct them.
 I think this is slightly exaggerated, because:
 - As long as people have access to the WUDC BP manual, you'll be mostly accurate enough.